xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part3.md

 This is a big deal as authentication using a GitHub App key was introduced in the `2.11` version of the scaler.
 In the previous post I still had to use a token for authentication because of the `2.10` version of the scaler.

-## Put the GitHub App Key in a Key Vault
+## Put the GitHub App key in a Key Vault
-Instead of setting the GitHub App Key in a secret reference, it's better to store it in a Key Vault as it's super sensitive.
+Instead of setting the GitHub App key in a secret reference, it's better to store it in a Key Vault as it's super sensitive.
 This is very easy to do using Bicep, the only thing to notice is that even if it's a _key_, we have to store it in a Key Vault _secret_ so the Container App Job can reference it.

 > RBAC has also been updated to grant the _Secret User_ role on the Key Vault to the Managed Identity linked to the Container App Job.